dome9/terraform-provider-dome9/website/docs/r/awp_azure_onboarding.html.markdown

 # The skip_function_apps_scan attribute is used to specify if skip Azure Function Apps scan in the agentless account settings of the Dome9 AWP Azure Onboarding.
 # The scan_machine_interval_in_hours attribute is used to specify the scan machine interval in hours of the agentless account settings of the Dome9 AWP Azure Onboarding.
 # The max_concurrent_scans_per_region attribute is used to specify the max concurrent scans per region of the agentless account settings of the Dome9 AWP Azure Onboarding.
+# The in_account_scanner_vpc attribute is used to specify the scanner VPC mode of the agentless account settings of the Dome9 AWP AWS Onboarding.
 # The custom_tags attribute is used to specify the custom tags of the agentless account settings of the Dome9 AWP Azure Onboarding.
 resource "dome9_awp_azure_onboarding" "awp_azure_onboarding_test" {
   cloudguard_account_id = "dome9_cloudaccount_azure.azure_onboarding_account_test.id | <CLOUDGUARD_ACCOUNT_ID> | <AZURE_SUBSCRIPTION_ID>"